BeChris100/osintgram4j/README.md

 won't I go for Maven nor Gradle?
 Because in my own eyes, both of them suck, especially on projects with multiple modules that I mainly make.
 Since they give me headache, I do not work with those Build Systems, and will decide to make a better alternative to those Build Systems.
+It will still use the Maven Repository, so no worries.

 Also, it might look like I bloated this project to the max, but I am still trying to keep it as lightweight as possible.
 Note that Java Development can receive more